Teradata/product-help/vikki-test/Use Cases/Sales Offload/README.md

 You can do everything in a view over a foreign table that you would do with a standard database view.
 This includes returning only a subset of the underlying table columns and adding a WHERE clause in the view to limit what rows are made available using the view.

-Frequently, you want to be able to look at just a portion of the vast amount of data, which is why it's stored by year and month.
+Frequently, you want to be look at just a portion of the vast amount of data, which is why it's stored by year and month.
 In the next step, you will redefine the foreign table so you can pre-filter data when reading it.

 #### Step 4: Optimize the foreign table and view for efficient access.

 When creating an object store, designing an object store bucket and path structure is an important first step.
-It requires knowledge of the business needs, expected patterns in accessing the data, understanding of the data, and sensitivity to the tradeoffs.
-Typically, you know the approximate date you are looking at, which can be an advantage.
+It requires knowledge of the business needs, expected patterns in accessing the data, understanding of the data, and a sensitivity to the tradeoffs.
+In this case, you know the approximate date you're are looking at and can use that to your advantage.
 You have a lot of data in S3.
-Optimize the foreign table and view to minimize the data you have to read when querying the object store:
+To minimize the data you have to read when querying the object store, optimize the foreign table and view:

 ```sql
 DROP TABLE retail_sample_data.sales_fact_offload;